 Is Surviving Spouse Liable for Credit Card Debt of Deceased Spouse

 If the surviving spouse was a joint card holder, co-signer or applicant on the account, the surviving spouse is liable for charges incurred on the account.
 If the credit card debt was incurred while the married couple resided in a community property state, the surviving spouse is usually responsible for the credit card debt based on community property laws, subject to certain exceptions, such as debt which a creditor agreed to treat as separate debt of one spouse only and debt incurred by a spouse prior to marriage.
-If the circumstances described above do not apply and the credit card belonged solely to the deceased spouse, the surviving spouse is not responsible for the debt.
+If the circumstances described above do not apply and the credit card belonged solely to the deceased spouse, the surviving spouse is typically not responsible for the debt.

 Irrespective of whether a surviving spouse is legally responsible, credit card companies usually demand payment from the surviving spouse.
 While creditors may have a valid claim in probate against the deceased spouse’s estate, those claims should be distinguished from claims made directly against the surviving spouse.
+For information on whether you are liable for a debt or creditor's claim, consult an attorney familiar with

 Debt Settlement Guide